 What Happens After TAPDP?

-After TAPDP, your department might require you to participate in teaching workshops or graduate seminar offered throughout the year.
+After TAPDP, your department might require you to participate in teaching workshops or graduate seminars offered throughout the year.
 To find out more, contact the DTEI (email@example.com) or look for workshops here.

 In addition to workshops, you can also come to the DTEI for free and confidential consultation.
 A consultant will be happy to meet with you to discuss how you feel things are going in your TA’ing, brainstorm with you about alternative teaching methods, provide academic job search information; anything that is related to teaching is appropriate.